-Below are the frequently asked questions for the Spring 2015 Doctoral and MFA Commencement ceremony to be held at the Kohl Center.
+Below are the frequently asked questions for the Spring 2016 Commencement ceremony to be held at the Kohl Center.
 View FAQs for the Camp Randall Stadium Commencement ceremony.

 No tickets are required for degree candidates who participate in commencement or for their families/guests.
 There is no limit to the number of guests that each degree candidate may invite.

 Commencement is scheduled to last approximately two hours.

 Parking will be available both on campus and in city ramps.
-Parking in all campus lots will be free from noon on Friday, May 15 until 6:00 p.m. on Sunday, May 17.
+Parking in all campus lots will be free from noon on Friday, May 13 until 6:00 p.m. on Sunday, May 15.
 A map of campus parking lots is available at the Campus Map.

 The commencement ceremony will be streamed live online.
 Windows Media Player and a broadband connection are required in order to view it.
 The link to the stream will be posted on the UW–Madison home page.
 The stream will not be available until shortly before the beginning of the ceremony.
 Archived video of the ceremony will be available shortly after commencement weekend.

 For degree candidates

 Students completing degree requirements during the 2016 spring semester are welcome to participate in 2016 Spring Commencement ceremonies.
-Students who completed degree requirements in the fall 2014 semester, or anticipate completing degrees during the summer 2015 semester, are welcome to participate in 2015 Spring Commencement.
+Students who completed degree requirements in fall 2015 or who anticipate completing in August 2016 are also welcome to participate in 2016 Spring Commencement.
 Attendance is not required, but the university encourages your participation